IslandViewPTA/islandview-pta-site/content/_index.md

 ## Monthly Newsletters

-Please click the blue buttons below to read our most recent newsletters.
+Please click the links below to read our most recent newsletters.
 For past issues, please see the yellow highlighted blocks on the [News](/news) page.